gblargg/adb-usb/README.md

 To do
 -----
-* Wake host when power key is pressed.
-No idea how to do this.
+* Add media key support (volume, play/pause, etc.)

 --